We can think of self-discipline as the ability to manage ourselves to reach our goals. But what allows us to do that?

 This reassures the child that the food is indeed coming, and teaches the valuable skill of self-distraction (which is a primary skill used by preschoolers who pass the marshmallow test).
 If, instead, the parent snaps "Stop whining, you aren't starving -- I'm moving as fast as I can!" the child may experience the parent as withholding something he needs, and he's given no help to learn to wait.

 Does he learn that he eventually gets fed?
-Yes, but not without some anxiety along the way, which won't help him resist that marshmallow.
+Yes, but not without some anxiety along the way, which won't help him learn to manage his impulses.
 And since he experiences himself as frequently struggling against his parent, he has no incentive to stay open to parental influence -- so why not take whatever marshmallows he can whenever he can?

 The bottom line on waiting is that while we can encourage the development of self-control by empathically helping our child endure discomfort, it backfires if kids think we're tormenting them.
 Luckily, life gives kids plenty of practice in waiting without our orchestrating it, because: